Michael Carrick: Reception and image

-Carrick's intelligence and awareness were highlighted by former Manchester United manager Louis van Gaal, who labelled him his "trainer coach during the game".
-Furthermore, his importance to the team performance was constantly praised by former teammates Gary Neville and Paul Scholes, as well as European peers Xavi and Xabi Alonso.
-In 2015, The Telegraph included him at number one in their list of "The top 20 most under-rated footballers of all time", describing him as an "unassuming but highly intelligent and technically gifted deep-lying midfielder", who "has consistently performed well".
+Michael Carrick is widely regarded as one of the most underrated and under-appreciated footballers in Premier League and football history.
+In 2015, The Daily Telegraph included him at number one in their list of "The top 20 most under-rated footballers of all time", describing him as an "unassuming but highly intelligent and technically gifted deep-lying midfielder", who "has consistently performed well".

 Personal life

-Carrick married Lisa Roughead, a Pilates instructor with a business degree, in Wymondham, Leicestershire on 16 June 2007.
-The couple started dating when they were both at school, and have a daughter, Louise, and a son, Jacey.
+Carrick and Lisa Roughead, a Pilates instructor with a business degree, began dating when they were both at school.
+They married in Wymondham, Leicestershire, on 16 June 2007, and have a daughter and a son.

-In October 2018, Carrick announced that he had suffered from depression for two years following the defeat in the 2009 UEFA Champions League Final.
+In October 2018, Carrick revealed that he had suffered from depression for two years following the defeat in the 2009 UEFA Champions League final.